ramblingsofadev/docs/validation.md

 }
 ```

-<h3 id="built-in-error-message-interpolaters">Built-In Error Message Interpolaters</h3>
+<h3 id="built-in-error-message-interpolators">Built-In Error Message Interpolators</h3>

-Aphiria comes with a couple error message interpolaters.  `StringReplaceErrorMessageInterpolater` simply replaces `{placeholder}` in the constraints' error message IDs with the constraints' placeholders.
-It is the default interpolater, and is most suitable for applications that do not require i18n.
+Aphiria comes with a couple error message interpolators.  `StringReplaceErrorMessageInterpolator` simply replaces `{placeholder}` in the constraints' error message IDs with the constraints' placeholders.
+It is the default interpolator, and is most suitable for applications that do not require i18n.

 <h2 id="validation-annotations">Validation Annotations</h2>